go-lynx/lynx/README.md

 ## Quick Start Code

-To get your microservice up and running in no time, use the following code (Some functionalities can be plugged in or out based on your choice.):
+To get your microservice up and running in no time, use the following code (Some functionalities can be plugged in or out based on your configuration file.):

 ```go
 func main() {